 Economic and Environmental Benefits of Industrial Water Use Efficiency

-A link to the team's report on their findings is below.
+A link to the project website and the team’s products is below.